Prefab laminate countertops

 Photo 18: Caulk along the backsplash

-Pull the caulk tube nozzle in one continuous motion along the seam between the backsplash and the wall.
+Pull the colored silicone caulk tube nozzle in one continuous motion along the seam between the backsplash and the wall.
 Use just enough to fill the gap, then smooth the bead with a moist rag.
-Use a siliconized latex caulk for best results.
+Use a color-matched siliconized latex caulk for best results.
 It’s paintable and cleans up with soap and water.